 Music and lyrics: Richard Oshen, Rioshima Music, BMI

-“I Wonder Where You Are” captures the heartache of distance and the ache of the unknown, a song filled with hope, longing, and the quiet whisper of destiny calling from across the stars.
+“Day and Night” is a sweeping, emotionally charged ballad tha captures the heartache of distance and the ache of the unknown.
+It is a song filled with hope, longing, and the quiet whisper of destiny calling from across the stars.

 From: KATLANDIA